 When compensatory mitigation is implemented before, and in anticipation of, future impacts to wetlands, it is referred to as "advance mitigation."
 Specific impacts do not need to be known at the time an advance mitigation site is established.
-However, the advance mitigation agreement may specify an area where the applicant proposes to use the site to mitigate future unavoidable impacts.
+However, the advance mitigation agreement should specify a geographic service area (i.e., the proposed area in which all potential future impacts may occur).
 Since the mitigation would already be in place, it would provide reduced temporal loss, decreased risk of failure, and is generally more cost effective.
 Advance mitigation lets an applicant provide compensation needed for one or more future projects or phases of construction affecting wetlands at one time.

 Although similar to mitigation banking, advance mitigation is different in several ways.
 Most importantly, advance mitigation may only be used to compensate for the permittee's own impacts to wetlands.
 Credits cannot be sold or transferred to another permittee.
 If a permittee wants the ability to sell or transfer credits to another entity, the compensation project must go through the wetland mitigation banking certification process.
-To learn more about advance mitigation, see Ecology's advance mitigation web page.
-45
+To learn more about advance mitigation, see Ecology's Advance mitigation webpage.64